Foundations of regular variation on topological spaces: Regular variation on quotient spaces

 \begin{remark} If $[\sS]=\sS$, then the quotient map always preserves the regular variation property.
-This happens, for instance, if $\sS$ is the metric exclusion ideal obtained by excluding a saturation of a set.
-Furthermore, if the modulus $\modulus$ is constant on each equivalence class, then $\tilde\modulus(qx)=\modulus(x)$ and $[\sS]=\sS$. \end{remark}
+This occurs, for instance, if $\sS$ is the metric exclusion ideal obtained by excluding the saturation of a set.
+Furthermore, if the modulus $\modulus$ is constant on each equivalence class, then $\tilde\modulus(qx)=\modulus(x)$ for all $x\in\XX$ and $[\sS]=\sS$. \end{remark}